TomaszWoloszyn983/mood-design-gift-shop/TESTING.md

     ![Newsletter](documentation/testing/subscribe01.jpg)
 * Enter your email in the "Sign Up To Our Newsletter" diagram.
     ![Newsletter](documentation/testing/subscribe02.jpg)
-* Submit the form by clicking "Sign Me Up" button.
+* Submit the form by clicking the "Sign Me Up" button.

 Expected result:
 * A confirmation toast box should be displayed
     ![Newsletter](documentation/testing/subscribe03.jpg)
-* A confiramtion email should be sent to the entered email address.
+* A confirmation email should be sent to the entered email address.
     ![Newsletter](documentation/testing/subscribe06.jpg)

-In case of entering incorrect value a suitable warning message will be displayed.
+In case of entering an incorrect value a suitable warning message will be displayed.
     ![Wrong value](documentation/testing/nletter_empty.jpg)
     ![Wrong value](documentation/testing/nletter_incorrect.jpg)

 ### **Publish a Post**

-This function available only for user registered as admin.
+This function is available only for users registered as admin.

 Steps:
 * Go to the Home Page